Photobook Community Meta-list 2025

 3 Konkursas – Francesca Allen (Steidl)

-Chosen by 16 Blind, 37 Gerry Brakus, 41 Moira Gonzalez
+Chosen by 16 Blind Magazine, 37 Gerry Brakus, 41 Moira Gonzalez.

 3 Punto Ciego – Santi Donaire (Palermo)